An Easter blessing to you...

 John 19:31-34

 When John specified that "that Sabbath was a high day" he gave us the final proof.
-Jesus died on Thursday, not Friday.
-There were two Sabbaths that year (and this year), the Sabbath of Unleavened Bread on Friday and the weekly Sabbath on Saturday.
-Our Good Friday tradition was born in ignorance of the feasts of the Lord.
-This further explains why there are fifteen scriptures which said He was raised on the third day - but Sunday is the second day from Friday.
+Jesus, Yahshua, did not die on Friday.
+There were two Sabbaths that year, the Sabbath of Unleavened Bread and the weekly Sabbath on Saturday.
+Our Good Friday tradition was born in ignorance of the Feasts of the Lord.

 For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.